JakeSteam/blog-programming/_posts/2017-06-05-selectively-playing-tracks-whilst-game-is-active-open.md

 #### Media Service

 The media service is a relatively basic service that creates a media player and starts it.
-The code is [available on this article’s Gist](https://gist.github.com/JakeSteam/55cd4384f92b76f8a6f1c82a32e04124#file-musicservice-java), but essentially the track to play is passed via a reference to the asset (e.g. `R.raw.music`) on the service’s start intent.
+The code is [available on this article's Gist](https://gist.github.com/JakeSteam/55cd4384f92b76f8a6f1c82a32e04124#file-musicservice-java), but essentially the track to play is passed via a reference to the asset (e.g. `R.raw.music`) on the service's start intent.

 A reference to the service is stored within the `MusicHelper`, and assigned by the following: